OpenAI + Veto

 Function allowlists

-Whitelist which functions the agent can call.
+Allowlist which functions the agent can call.
 Block everything else by default.
+Different rules per environment, user role, or time of day.

 Approval workflows